 When Karras’ mother dies sick and alone in a crumbling New York tenement, he dreams she has descended into a NYC subway–leave it to the “French Connection” director to use the MTA to symbolize hell–and the priest realizes he has lost his faith.
 This is so true that he dismisses Chris’s request for an exorcism with the usual mental health jargon.
 “To do one, I’d have to send the girl back to the sixteenth century,” he says, explaining that medicine has replaced demons with paranoia and schizophrenia.
 Such a brush-off doesn’t sit well with a woman whose child has taken to masturbating with a giant crucifix while commanding her mother to perform cunnilingus on her bleeding, torn vagina.
 “That thing is not my daughter!”
 Chris screams.
 Even in the face of gas-lit patriarchy, a mother knows.

 Above all a product of 1970s cinema, “The Exorcist” leans hard on natural light, chiaroscuro, and skepticism.
-More similar to “Deliverance” and “Serpico” than to other horror films, its unconcealed blemishes, wrinkles, and sagging jowls, its yellowing teeth and gallows humor, earns our faith in what we’re seeing as much as its male authority figures do when they stop rolling their eyes.
+More similar to “Deliverance” and “Serpico” than to other horror films, its unconcealed blemishes, wrinkles, and sagging jowls, its yellowing teeth and gallows humor, earns our faith in its plausility as much as its male authority figures when they stop rolling their eyes.
 Thus, the first time Regan’s completely possessed self fills the screen — sore-mottled green and yellow skin, matted hair darkened by grease and vomit, feeding tube attached to her nose, pupil-less eyes– the impact is profound.
 Even the girl’s once-lilting singsong, now supplanted by radio actress Mercedes McCambridge’s gravely bark, is powerfully unsettling.
-When Chris discovers the demon in her child has killed a man, it snarls: “You know what she did?
+Especially when Chris discovers the demon in her child has killed a man, and it snarls: “You know what she did?
 Your cunting daughter?”
-Terrifying!

 It’s almost inevitable that Max von Sydow would step in as Father Merrin, the older Jesuit exorcist.
 A veteran of Ingmar Bergman’s spiritual crisis dramas, the actor’s hulking pathos cuts right though all that Georgetown equivocating.
 Only 44 at the time, he was painted as a much older man by legendary makeup artist Dick Smith; even his hands, veiny and tremulous, read as ancient as the Devil himself.
-It’s a visual effect in keeping with how Chris’s high fashion morphs into babushkas and high-necked blouses: Regan’s possession has transformed her movie-star mom into an Old World refugee.
+It’s a visual effect in keeping with Chris’s morph from high fashion to babushkas and high-necked blouses: Regan’s possession has transformed her movie-star mom into an Old World refugee.
 An Underworld refugee.

 The ending of “The Exorcist” may be too pat — the demon hurtles into Karras who hurtles to his death — but the satisfaction it denies us reads as a refusal to let audiences get too comfortable.
 In a scene included only in a director’s cut, the younger priest asks Merrin: “Why this girl?”
 His response is so crucial that it should have have been included in the original release: “The girl is not the target.
 The rest of us are.
 I think the point is to make us despair, to make us feel…God doesn’t love us.”

 As much I like to focus on love and light, I’ve come to believe in possession, at least to the degree that darkness can subsume empty spaces.
 Nature abhors a vacuum, and evil — negative energy, in new-age parlance — has a tendency to fill narcissistic voids and neglected souls.
-This was true in 1973, when the nation was in the throes of an immoral war and under immoral leadership, and it applies today, with our current administration preying on Americans’ worst impulses and our environment and economy in tatters.
-Humanity always will need exorcisms, whether via witch doctors or films that shatter our unearned complacency.
+This was true in 1973, when the nation was under immoral leadership (there’s a reason the film is set in D.C.), and it applies today, with our current administration preying on Americans’ worst impulses and our environment and economy in tatters.
+Humanity always will need exorcists, be they witch doctors or films that shatter our unearned complacency.
 That’s why “The Exorcist” haunts us still.

 This was originally published at Signature.